God’s Amazing Grace

 LIFE OF DAVID

-Grace is a word often used, but seldom fully understood.
-How would our lives change if we fully grasped the implications of God’s amazing grace?
+Grace is a word often used by Christians, but seldom fully understood.
+How would our lives change and opinions of others be altered if we truly grasped the implications of God’s amazing grace?

-King David’s life exemplifies the magnitude of God’s grace in a way all can grasp.
-Even a cursory study of David’s life reveals a man far from perfect.
+Even a cursory look at David’s life reveals a man far from perfect.
+David is who he is—virtues as well as faults.
 The Bible doesn’t whitewash, camouflage or ignore his imperfections.
-David is who he is—virtues as well as faults.

 The illicit relationship between David and Bathsheba and their subsequent attempts to conceal the truth spiraled out of control with devastating consequences.
 Uriah was dead.
-The child born to King David and Bathsheba also had died seven days after birth, just a day before the circumcision and naming could be performed.
+The child born to King David and Bathsheba also died.
+(1)

-David’s repentance as recorded in the 51st Psalm demonstrates an intense awareness of God’s grace as he prayed,
+David’s repentance as recorded in the 51st Psalm demonstrates an intense awareness of God’s mercy as he prayed,

 “Create in me a clean heart, O God, and renew a steadfast spirit within me.
 Do not cast me away from Your presence, and do not take Your Holy Spirit from me.
 Restore to me the joy of Your salvation, and uphold me by Your generous Spirit.
 Then I will teach transgressors Your ways, and sinners shall be converted to You” (Ps.
 51:10-13).